Where a bankrupt is discharged, the discharge releases him from all the bankruptcy debts1, but has no effect:

 (1) on the functions, so far as they remain to be carried out, of the trustee of his estate2; or

-(2) on the operation, for the purposes of the carrying out of those functions, of the provisions of Part 9
+(2) on the operation, for the purposes of the carrying out of those functions, of the provisions of Part 9 of the Insolvency Act 1986;

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.